arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * About the Law of Demeter (the Principle of Least Knowledge): write a code violating it, then fix it.
 * Which are the limits and pitfalls of Active-Record?
 * What is the intent of the Null Object Pattern?
+* Discuss the advantages of Composition over Inheritance

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>